Agribusiness

 Building on the successful sector-wide agreement in 2015 to use GS1 global identifiers on products, the sector will also benefit from agreeing on and sharing standardised product information.

-The major agribusiness retailers (Farm Source, Farmlands, Rural Co and PGG Wrightson) have agreed to work pro-competitively and collaboratively with suppliers on aligning product data requirements to enhance procurement processes, enhance supply chain visibility, increase efficiency and reduce costs for all participants.
+The major agribusiness retailers (Farm Source, Farmlands, Rural Co and PGG Wrightson) have agreed to work pro-competitively and collaboratively with suppliers on aligning product data requirements.

-When merchants and suppliers align on what product information is shared and how, purchasing and procurement processes are streamlined, operational costs are reduced, traceability is improved, and overall efficiencies increased.
+When merchants and suppliers align on what product information is shared and how, purchasing processes are streamlined, costs are reduced, and traceability is improved.

-GS1’s National Product Catalogue is widely used for this in other sectors – ensuring product information is always complete, correct and shared efficiently with retailers (and end customers).
+GS1's National Product Catalogue ensures product information is always complete, correct and shared efficiently with retailers and end customers.

 Other opportunities